sampsyo/home/_drafts/flash.md

 Python is the natural choice for the "glue language" part of an Ousterhout dichotomy in the modern era.
 (Sorry, [Tcl][].)
-So we started building Python bindings for FlatGFA using the excellent [PyO3][] project, which eliminates a lot of binding boilerplate.
+So we started building Python bindings for FlatGFA using the excellent [PyO3][] project.
 We got [the basics][flatgfa-py-docs] working reasonably well---for example, try this to see it in action:

 ```sh